jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 ---

-The lib_root module of skims searches deterministic vulnerabilities in code files for the most commonly used development languages in our clients' stack.
+The lib_root module of skims searches deterministic vulnerabilities in code files for complex programming languages

-As mentioned in the introduction, for the languages supported by this library and that are in active development, the following three-step procedure is used:
+Due to the complexity of the code, in order to avoid false positives and still be able to detect complex vulnerabilities, the following three-step procedure is used:

-1. Parse the code file into a graph object using third-party libraries
+1. Parse the file into a graph object using OS libraries
-1. Optimize the parsed graph to improve execution speed and development
+1. Run recursive algorithms to optimize the graph
 1. Search vulnerabilities in the optimized graph and create report

 For developers, the following sections explain in more detail this process and